gtuckerkellogg/dreyer/README.md

 ## The limitations you should expect

 Dreyer offers many recommendations but provides exceptions in almost equal measure.
-Many of the recommendations that he does provide are hard to capture, or might be hard for *me* to implement.
-If this project develops in my spare time, I'll be focused on the easiest parts, and probably leave most of Dreyer's recommendations aside.
+Many of the recommendations that he does provide are hard to capture, or might be hard for me to implement.
+If this project develops in my spare time, I'll focus on the easiest parts, and probably leave most of Dreyer's recommendations aside.
 Sorry about that.